Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Virtual Screening

 \subsection{Interpretable Machine Learning}

-From the literature-extracted data, we build an initial database of known materials that display a metal--insulator transition (MIT) as a function of temperature, as well as materials that do not display MIT and have only been found in an insulating or a metallic state, but have similar compositions and crystal structures.
+From the literature-extracted data, we build an initial database of known materials that display a MIT as a function of temperature, as well as materials that do not display MIT and have only been found in an insulating or a metallic state, but have similar compositions and crystal structures.
 With this data, we can train a machine learning (ML) predictive model.
 In this case, we built a classifier predicting whether a material displays an MIT or not.
 Importantly, such a classifier performs significantly better than a ternary classifier that further differentiates between non-MIT materials and separates them into materials that always display metallic or insulating physical behavior.

 In building this ML model, two key issues are (1) data acquisition and (2) data representation.
 Regarding (1), a structure--property model takes materials structure as input, but many MIT compounds undergo a structural change or distortion upon temperature change, which is sometimes the cause of MIT.
-Since most materials are first discovered in their high-temperature, high-symmetry phases, we choose only the high-temperature structures that are experimentally validated (acquired from the ICSD database \cite{icsd-19}) to train the classifier.
-This prevents issues such as biasing the model or fusing multi-fidelity data.
+Since most materials are first discovered in their high-temperature, high-symmetry phases, we choose only the high-temperature structures that are experimentally validated to train the classifier.
+This prevents issues such as fusing multi-fidelity data.
 Nonetheless, leveraging recent advances in multi-fidelity ML \cite{ong-mfgnn-21, chen-mufasa-24}, the restriction could be relaxed, allowing for more flexibility in data sources.